-Make yourself appear larger by picking up your children, leashing pets in, and standing close to other adults.
+Make yourself appear larger by picking up children, leashing pets in, and standing close to other people.
 Open your jacket.
 Raise your arms.
 Wave your raised arms slowly.

-Yell, shout, bang your walking stick against a tree.
+Yell, shout, bang your walking stick or water bottle.
 Make any loud sound that cannot be confused by the lion as the sound of prey.
-Speak slowly, firmly and loudly to disrupt and discourage predatory behavior.
+Speak slowly and loudly to disrupt and discourage the lion's hunting instincts.

 Maintain eye contact.
-Never run past or from a mountain lion.
-Never bend over or crouch down.
-Aggressively wave your raised arms, throw stones or branches, all without turning away.
+Never run past or away from a mountain lion.
+Don't bend over or crouch down.
+Aggressively wave your arms, throw stones or branches, do not turn away.

 Assess the situation.
-Consider whether you may be between the lion and its kittens, or between the lion and its prey or cache.
-Back slowly to a spot that gives the mountain lion a path to get away, never turning away from the animal.
-Give a mountain lions the time and ability to move away.
+Consider whether you may be between the lion and its kittens, prey or cache.
+Back away slowly to give the mountain lion a path to retreat, never turning your back.
+Give the lion the time and ability to get away.

 If attacked, fight back.
 Protect your neck and throat.
-People have utilized rocks, jackets, garden tools, tree branches, walking sticks, fanny packs and even bare hands to turn away cougars.
+People have used rocks, jackets, garden tools, tree branches, walking sticks, fanny packs and even bare hands to turn away mountain lions.